 The sustainable investment objective of the sub-fund is to contribute to sustainable development.
 To this end, the assets are invested to the maximum extent possible, in equities of companies throughout the world that are considered to make a positive contribution, through their products and/or services, to the sustainable themes identified by the United Nations Sustainable Development Goals ('UN SDG's') and thus have an impact on society and the environment.
 Consequently, the visual representation of the portfolio composition in '1.
 Taxonomy-alignment of investments including sovereign bonds' does not differ from the visual representation of portfolio composition in '2.
-Taxonomy-aligment of investments excluding sovereign bonds'.
+Taxonomy-alignment of investments excluding sovereign bonds'.

-reflecting the share of revenue from green activities of investee companies.

-expenditure (CapEx) showing the investments made bv investee companies, e.g. for a transition to a green economy.

-expenditure (OpEx) reflecting green operational activities of investee companies.

-Does the financial product invest in fossil gas and/or nuclear energy related 0 activities that comply with the EU Taxonomy(1)?
-Yes in fossil gas in nuclear energy No (1) Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left hand margin.
+Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy (1)?

+in fossil gas

+in nuclear energy

+(1) Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left hand margin.
 The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214.

 The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
 As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.

-2. Taxonomy-alignment of investments 1.
-Taxonomy-alignment of investments excluding sovereign bonds including sovereign bonds Taxonomy-aligned (no Taxonomy-aligned (no fossil gas & nuclear) fossil gas & nuclear) 100% 100% Non Taxonomy-aligned Non Taxonomy-aligned This graph represents 100.00% of the total investments For the purpose of these graphs, 'sovereign bonds' consists of all sovereign exposures.
-The proportion of total investments excluding government bonds refers to expected exposure and is for illustrative purposes only.
-This proportion may vary over time. directly What is the minimum share of investments in transitional and enabling other activities? activities to make a contribution to an Not applicable. are activities for which alternatives are not yet available and among others have gas levels to best What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?
+- For the purpose of these graphs, 'sovereign bonds' consists of all sovereign exposures. - The proportion of total investments excluding government bonds refers to expected exposure and is for illustrative purposes only.
+This proportion may vary over time.

+Enabling

+activities directly

+enable other

+activities to make a

+substantial

+contribution to an

+environmental

+objective.

+Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.

+What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?

-an environmental
+are sustainable investments with an environmental